APEX: Empowering LLMs with Physics-Based Task Planning for Real-time Insight: Future Work

 \section{Future Work}

-As a next step, we aim to extend APEX into a unified world modeling framework, APEX++, where the language model serves not only as a planner, but as a core component in a recurrent, interpretable perception-prediction-action loop.
+As a next step, we aim to extend APEX into APEX++, where the language model serves not only as a planner, but as a core component in a recurrent, interpretable perception-prediction-action loop.
 This would allow for the emergence of grounded intelligence capable of proactive behavior, structured foresight, and physical adaptability, unlocking new possibilities across robotics, self-driving, and embodied AI.

-Ultimately, we envision APEX++ as a general-purpose cognitive architecture, blending symbolic reasoning with physical grounding, to guide intelligent agents through complex, dynamic environments with a shared understanding of how the world works.